porcinus/Arma-3/mpmissions/README.md

 - All of missions on this repo have:
   - Debug features enabled.
   - AI enabled, AI units are removed once the server start.
 I use this trick to bypass JIP glitch that disallow player from joining when mission started (some time not work, depend on clients).
-- Without other notice, theses missions are not tested on dedicated server.
+- Theses missions have been tested on Windows and Linux dedicated server and should work fine BUT you need to take .pbo files, Linux server are a little broken if you take folders.
 - Some missions share functions or scripts, this doesn't mean all are sync (uptodate).

 ## EscapeFromMaldenMOD.Malden